SurrealPartisan/shiofaioth/README.md

 Shiofaioth has one basic question word, "ke" ("what", "who").
 Other question words can be derived and inflected from it.
 "Why" is "ken-four", "where" is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
 The question words typically, but not necessarily, start the sentence.
 Unlike yes-or-no questions, which use the interrogative mood, "ke"-questions typically use conditional or inferential indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
 The "fioi" postposition is often used in questions.

 ### Derivational affixes
 Adjectives can be turned into nouns describing the property with the ending "-(i)sus", translating to "-ness" in English.
 These nouns are usually class 2, but can also be class 3 if they are discussed more abstractly.
+The "-(i)sus" ending can also be added to nouns, to make a noun for the property of being something.

+Nouns can be turned into adjectives describing lack thereof with the ending "-(i)toin", translating to "-less" in English.

 ### Phrases
 * "Hioxoi!", "Hello!"